Netatalk/netatalk/doc/manual/Configuration.md

 The command creates the directory with mode 0700 and, inside it, a single mode-0600 verifier file named after the calling user's numeric uid, then prompts for the AFP password (or takes it from **-w**).
 Use **-f** to replace an existing verifier.
+The password is collected (and, when prompted for, confirmed) before the directory or verifier is created or replaced, so an aborted prompt leaves an existing verifier intact.
 Do not enable ClearTxt, DHX, DHX2, guest, or legacy RandNum authentication in this mode: those methods depend on system account access or are unsuitable for this single-user profile.

 Use a configuration like the following, replacing the paths and UUID with your own values.
 Generate and keep a distinct UUID for each volume.
 The